-The independent penetration testing did not uncover any residual exploitable vulnerabilities in the intended operating environment.
+The vulnerability analysis did not uncover any security relevant residual exploitable vulnerabilities in the intended operating environment.

 RESULTS OF THE EVALUATION

 The Information Technology (IT) product identified in this certification report, and its associated certificate, has been evaluated at an approved testing laboratory established under the Canadian Centre for Cyber Security (CCCS).
 This certification report, and its associated certificate, apply only to the specific version and release of the product in its evaluated configuration.